anshravalll/yt-membership/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 Please fork the repository and create a pull request with your improvements.